 See successful worm breeding in operation.
 Watch worm castings production using wedge and CFW processes.
 See screening, bagging, and mixing in both low and medium volume environments.
 We will be demonstrating Jet, Worm Sh*fter, and UNCO screens - determine which is best for your operations.
 We have baggers, screens, and loaders all in operation for you to watch and evaluate.

 Plus! you will get the opportunity to actually do it!
 On day two of the conference, we will split into groups where you can work with breeding, castings, tea, and composting process HANDS ON.
 Actual training in how each process works.

-Registration fees includes conference materials, breakfast and lunch on both days of the conference, and all speakers and training sessions.
+Registration fees includes conference materials, lunch on both days of the conference, and all access to speakers and training sessions.

 If you believe those web pages that say you can make $100,000 a year in the worm business working part-time with no investment, we are going to try to dissuade you of that notion.
 The worm business is hard work and takes investment in space, machines, and marketing to make it viable.
 We will teach you what it takes - but if you are coming to learn to breed worms with no investment - we suggest you not come.